Bwca/package_iso-datestring-validator/README.md

 # iso-8601-date-string-validator

+(the package will be republished on npm soon)

 A simple function for ISO9601 date string validation.
 It validates any YYYY-MM-DD date from 0001-01-01 up to 9999-12-31 with a regular expression, leap years friendly.

 The function itself takes two arguments, first being the date string, the second being an optional one symbol separator, by default it is